RyanWangZf/StockPricePrediction/README.md

-# Stockprice Prediction & Trading Strategy #
+# Stockprice Prediction & Arbitrage Trading #
 ## Attention ##
 As the datasets are too large, we do not upload them on github, u can find a sample of datafile what we use under the `./dataset/training_data/600000.csv`.